EddeCCC/k6-java-test/docu/TestConfiguration.md

 It is possible to use an empty JSONObject (`{}`) for the default options (1 vu, 10,5 min maxDuration)

 The `options` JSONObject can be passed directly to k6 which makes the parsing of the configuration very easy.
-It is already possible to use all configuration options of k6.

 ![screenshot of example options object](images/optionsExample.png)